 Foreign Influence

-For additional guidance on evaluating foreign influence concerns, the DOD's Defence Advanced Research Projects Agency (DARPA) has published a Risk Rubric to help assess potential undue foreign influence conflicts.
+For additional guidance on evaluating foreign influence concerns, the DoD's Defense Advanced Research Projects Agency (DARPA) has published a DoD Component Decision Matrix and the NIH has published a Decision Matrix for Assessing Potential Foreign Interference.

 Section 288.860, F.S.; BOG Regulation 9.012(7)

 Each state university is required to disclose any gift or contract with a value of $50,000 or more from any foreign source to the BOG.
+If a foreign source provides more than one gift in a single fiscal year and the total value of those gifts is $50,000 or more, all gifts received from that foreign source must be reported.
 For more information on FAU’s implementation of these requirements, please see University Policy 6.4 Reporting of Foreign Gifts and Contracts.

 Section 1010.25, F.S.; BOG Regulation 9.012(2)